-The amount of seized cash in domestic currency in OCG cases ranges from 750 euro to 4.6 million euro, with an average of about 290,000 euro.311
+The amount of seized cash in domestic currency in OCG cases ranges from 750 euro to 4.6 million euro, with an average of about 290,000 euro.

 The category 'food and drinks' contains mostly expensive bottles of alcohol.
 Assets/claims are mostly money in bank accounts, but can be any financial claim, such as cheques, insurance policies, tax refunds, delayed pay-checks, mortgage claims, etc. The total value of the assets/claims is filed for 106 of the 1156 pre-judicial seizures.
-The amount of money in these bank accounts or the financial value of the claims range from 40 euro to 26 million euro, with an average of 1.2 million euro.
+The amount of money in these bank accounts or the financial value of the claims range from 40 euro.
 There are no companies seized and shares are only pre-judicially seized in four investigations.
 In all four of the investigations, the OCG was Dutch.
 According to Meloen et al. (2003) criminal proceeds are also used for lending, often with ridiculously high interest rates.
 These loans do not show up in our database.